 SMA offers high quality, enduring materials in several formats.
 Videotapes for physician and patient education are available at affordable prices.
 Selected educational seminars are recorded on audiocassettes and made available for purchase.
-Clinical Concepts, home-study courses compiled from Dial Access tape monographs, provide a comprehensive review of a disease state or condition with supporting articles and references.
+Clinical Concepts home-study courses provide a comprehensive review of a disease state or condition with supporting articles and references.
 Study booklets on risk and practice management issues are also available.
 CD-ROMs on various topics are available in both Windows and Macintosh formats.